skstan256/startup/notes.md

 - canary: gradual with error monitoring -- sends like 99% of traffic to old version and 1% to new version.
 If it still works, have the load balancer gradually increase the traffic going to the new version, then tear the old one down
 - blue/green: have two different production environments -- one new version, one old version.
 If the new version fails, fall back on the blue.
 You can also have one for staging, then switch to production
 - A/B: for doing marketing tests, etc. -- based on some criteria, the load balancer sends some traffic to B instead of A

--
+## Uploading Files

 # Deploying to Start-Up Website:
-Simon: `./deployFiles.sh -k /Users/sarah/cs260.pem -h webbrain.click -s simon`
+Simon: `./deployService.sh -k /Users/sarah/cs260.pem -h webbrain.click -s simon`
-Start-Up: `./deployFiles.sh -k /Users/sarah/cs260.pem -h webbrain.click -s startup`
+Start-Up: `./deployService.sh -k /Users/sarah/cs260.pem -h webbrain.click -s startup`

 # Misc.
 - FOR YOUR HTML PROJECT, DON'T FORGET TO UPDATE THE README